 The ABC Global Alliance is a partnership, established by the European School of Oncology and now registered as a non-profit association in Portugal, is a multi-stakeholder platform for all those interested in collaborating on common projects relating to advanced breast cancer (ABC) around the world.

 It is made up of people and organisations who are committed to develop, promote and support tangible improvements that will ultimately create awareness and actions that will improve and extend the lives of patients living with ABC worldwide.

 The ABC Global Alliance was launched during the World Cancer Congress in Paris on 3 November 2016.
 It is a continuation of the work developed through the ABC International Consensus Conference created in 2011, responsible for the ESO-ESMO international consensus guidelines for the management of advanced breast cancer and its advocacy efforts.

-Our goal is to improve and extend the lives of women and men living with ABC in all countries worldwide and to fight for a cure.
-We will also raise awareness of ABC and lobby worldwide for the improvement of the lives of ABC patients.
+Their goal is to improve and extend the lives of women and men living with ABC in all countries worldwide and to fight for a cure.
+They will also raise awareness of ABC and lobby worldwide for the improvement of the lives of ABC patients.

 The ABC (Advanced Breast Cancer) Global Alliance identifies key change imperatives to target improved ABC care by 2025,

 - Gaps in ABC research

 - ABC in patient care;

 - ABC in society